junxit/us-congress-bills-117/metadata.md

 - 2021-07-22 — Introduced in Senate
 - 2021-07-22 — Referred to the Committee on Commerce, Science, and Transportation. (text: CR S5055)
+- 2021-07-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S5111; text: 07/22/2021 CR S5110)
+- 2021-07-27 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S5111; text: 07/22/2021 CR S5110)
+- 2021-07-27 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2021-07-27 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.